Memory Film: a filmmaker's diary

 -

 Writer Director Producer - Jeni Thornley was born in Launceston, Tasmania, educated in Melbourne and lives and works in Sydney.
 She is a documentary filmmaker, writer and film valuer.
-Her award-winning documentaries 'Maidens', the collaborative feature 'For Love or Money', 'To the Other Shore' and 'Island Home Country' are landmark films in Australian independent and feminist cinema, widely distributed and screened on national television (ABC TV and SBS).
+Her award-winning documentaries 'Maidens', the collaborative feature 'For Love or Money', 'To the Other Shore', 'Island Home Country' and 'Memory Film' are landmark films in Australian independent and feminist cinema, widely distributed and screened on national television (ABC TV and SBS).
 Jeni was active in distribution and exhibition at Sydney Filmmakers Co-operative, worked on many independent films, wrote for Filmnews, was Manager of the Women’s Film Fund and Project Coordinator, Documentary (AFC).
 Jeni lectured in documentary at UTS from 2002-2013 and completed her doctorate.
-She traces her passion in film to her father’s family, who exhibited films in cinemas across Australia during the silent period, the ‘talkies’, and the TV era. 'memory film' is a tribute to the silent era and her pioneering ‘film-fathers’.
+She traces her passion in film to her father’s family, who exhibited films in cinemas across Australia during the silent period, the ‘talkies’, and the TV era.
 She is currently a Visiting Scholar in the School of Communication, UTS, writes about film regularly and is distributing 'memory film' with Antidote Films.
+'Memory Film' is currently streaming on SBS On Demand, Australia's leading public broadcaster.

 A silent film with music. 'memory film' is an experiential, lyrical documentary expressing cinema’s power, not via ‘issues’, but with a poetic sensibility blending images, music and sound.
 The superb soundtrack counterpoints the grainy textural quality of the Super 8.
 Original music by oud maestro Joseph Tawadros and creative sound design by Tristan Meredith interweaves with the images.
 As there are no speaking voices, narration or interviews, the film offers an immersive experience of the interplay between public and private – transforming lives. 'memory film' is unique as its legacy harks back to the silent movie era.
 Tawadros’ expressive music score and Meredith’s sensitive use of sound offers viewers a meditative, inner experience of social change.
 As editor Lindi Harrison and I initially layered guide track music and sound into the rough cut, the ‘affect’ was compelling, confirming my instinct that the ‘silent film’ conventions of image and music with no speaking voices was the perfect mode for Super 8 film in the digital era.